Since a lot of parents struggle to find a tutor in their local area, many are finding webcam tutors.

 - To avoid resits, make sure to study regularly.

-- Listen carefully to your student.
+- Listen carefully to your student and adapt your course content.

-- Assess your student each month.
+- Assess your students each month.

 - Organise intensive revision sessions during the school holidays, etc.